 The primary visual component of an application developed by the One Network SDK is the NEO Dashboard.
 The NEO Dashboard is a centralized user interface that provides services across all modules within your application.
 In other words, an application may be comprised of multiple modules.
 Those module's user interfaces are rendered within the NEO Dashboard.
 The NEO Dashboard provides a number of elements to make a set of modules behave as a single unified application:

 Access to Single Sign-On (SSO).
 The SSO service is designed to allow you to manage user information across modules.
-SSO is accessed using Command Center's login screen.
-For more information on SSO, see the chapter in this Users Guide titled "Single Sign-On".
+SSO is accessed using NEO Dashboard's login screen.
+For more information on SSO, see the chapter in this Users Guide titled "Single-Sign-On".

 The second topic of discussion revolves generally around ExtJs, and specifically around the classes in One.Ext - One Network's extensions to ExtJs that allow specific interoperability with One Network services created in Studio.